jenniferzhao2023/Mid_Term_Project/Mid Term Project/Readme.md

 # Mid-Term Project-

 ## Project/Goals
-> Set a well-defined problem with impact clearly identified;
+> Set a well-defined problem with impact clearly identified
-> Execute the data analysis techniques learned throughout the program;
+> Execute the data analysis techniques learned throughout the program
-> Demonstrate insights and potential solutions via a dashboard that incorporates best practices of data visualization and is appropriate for a non-technical audience;
+> Demonstrate insights and potential solutions via a dashboard that incorporates best practices of data visualization and is appropriate for a non-technical audience
 > Create instructions for users to interact with the dashboard.

 ## Process